Russell Celyn Jones is a novelist, feature writer and critic.

 His early novels are: Soldiers and Innocents (1990), about an army officer on the run with his child and winner of the David Higham Prize for Fiction; Small Times (1992), charting a romance between a petty thief and a successful actress; An Interference of Light (1995), about a homosexual affair in a Welsh slate quarrying community; and The Eros Hunter (1998), a policier set in contemporary London.
 He also writes short fiction, published in a number of anthologies by, among others, Bloomsbury and Penguin.

 His later books are Surface Tension (2001), about the loss and recovery of a young woman's identity in post-apartheid South Africa; Ten Seconds From The Sun (2005), which explores ruptured childhood innocence and deadly secrets underlying happy families, and won the Weishanhu Award (China); and The Ninth Wave (2009), a futuristic retelling of one branch of the medieval Mabinogion.
+In 2010 his Routledge Student Guide to Writing Fiction was published by Routledge.

 His books have been described as 'notable for their pungent, laconic prose and rueful interrogation of masculine values, with a particular emphasis on fathers and sons' (Oxford Companion to English Literature).